gisaia/ARLAS-EA-datacube-builder/README.md

 When running the service, a swagger of the API is available at the path `/docs` of the service on the dedicated port.

+The service caches raster metadata in a `cache` folder, that is cleared at the launch as well as as the metadatas are consumed.

 ## Prerequisites

 Docker or python3